DhruviS29/RedChillies--Event_Catering_And_Tiffin_Services_App/README.md

-# RedChillies--Event_Catering_And_Tiffin_Services_App
-This app is designed to streamline event catering and tiffin services for 2-tier and 3-tier cities.
-It offers a convenient platform for users to browse and book catering services for various events, as well as order tiffin meals for daily consumption.
+# RedChillies - Event Catering And Tiffin Services App (Android & Firebase)

+Technologies Used: Android, Firebase

+This project was developed to simplify the process of event catering and tiffin services, providing a user-friendly experience for both customers and service providers.
+The app aims to enhance convenience and efficiency in the catering industry, leveraging the power of Android and Firebase technologies.